magento/devdocs/guides/v2.0/config-guide/solr/solr-magento.md

 </div>

 <h2 id="solr-verify">Verify Solr is working</h2>
-To verify Solr works, go to the storefront and search for any term (including one that won't return results) and to look for the search in the Solr command window.
+To verify Solr works, go to the storefront and search for any term (including one that won't return results) and look for the search in the Solr command window.

-The following figure shows an example.
+The following figure shows an example of a storefront search.

 <img src="{{ site.baseurl }}common/images/solr_verify.png" width="650px" alt="Verify Solr works by searching the storefront">